FM22110007494/FM22110007494-Floriana/README.md

 - [Project 1](https://github.com/FM22110007494/finalCapstone): Natutal Language Processing and Variables and Control Structures

-- [Project 2](https://www.hyperiondev.com/portfolio/118579/): A variety of project that I worked during my bootcamp course, from easy to more complex tasks.
+- [Project 2](https://www.hyperiondev.com/portfolio/118579/): A variety of project I have worked during my bootcamp course, from easy to more complex tasks.

 Feel free to explore my repositories to find more exciting projects!